harshpd/Lagrange/menu/about.md

 layout: page
 title: About
 ---
-Lagrange is a minimalist Jekyll.
-It is intended to have a clean, content focused interface for blog writing.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-01-01-welcome-to-lagrange %}).
+Harsh is a math undergrad who is presently contemplating nirvana in Dadri.He used LeNPaul's [Lagrange]({{ site.github.url }}{% post_url 2016-01-01-welcome-to-lagrange %}) to raise the abode you now behold.